 Which color should you buy?

-The Pixel 2 and Pixel 2 XL will be available in three color options and two color options, respectively.
+The Pixel 2 and Pixel 2 XL are available in three color options and two color options, respectively.

-The Kinda Blue model will only be on the smaller Pixel 2, but the Pixel 2 XL gets the "chocolate-dipped" Black and White, which we're excited about.
+The Kinda Blue model is only on the smaller Pixel 2, but the Pixel 2 XL has the "chocolate-dipped" Black and White version, which we're excited about.
+The Kinda Blue model used to be a Verizon exclusive, but is now available for unlocked and Project Fi buyers as well.

 Oh, and about that orange power button...